Thom-J-H/Covid2021vs2020/README.md

 ![report_21_85](https://user-images.githubusercontent.com/12042357/169704222-3909c506-528f-42a9-b29a-2d380c81de3e.png)

+Based on the American [CDC data set](https://www.cdc.gov/nchs/nvss/vsrr/covid_weekly/index.htm#Comorbidities): “Conditions Contributing to COVID-19 Deaths, by State and Age, Provisional 2020-2022, updated on 18 May 2022.
+The new CDC language is “deaths involving coronavirus disease 2019.”
+For over 5% of deaths, only the only condition reported was Covid.
+For the remaining (94% +), an average "4.0 additional conditions or causes per death."
+The files associated with this project include the data set, the image files, and the R script to generate the plots.
+The results are displayed in the following dashboard: [Covid & Other Conditions](https://rpubs.com/Thom_JH/Covid_Comorbidities).

 <hr />

+## Relative Risk: 2021 vs. 2020
 Based upon CDC data provided by the USA government, this study explores the relative risk of dying with Covid in 2021 as compared to 2020.
 Results -- Visualizations and Data Tables -- presented @ <a href ="https://rpubs.com/Thom_JH/Covid_Relative_Risk">Covid in the USA: 2021 vs. 2020</a>.